Outpatient Drug Rehab

 The main difference between inpatient and outpatient services is the level of care provided, but these addiction treatment programs also differ in their structure.

-• An ideal solution for a milder addiction; may also be recommended for patients after completing inpatient rehab
+- An ideal solution for a milder addiction and may also be recommended for patients after completing inpatient rehab

-• A variety of individual therapy and mental health support provided
+- A variety of individual therapy and mental health support is provided

-• A variety of individual therapy and mental health support provided
+- A variety of individual therapy and mental health support is provided

 While outpatient care provides addiction recovery treatment in an offsite facility for the addict to visit during the week, inpatient treatment occurs in a residential or “live-in” setting.
-Inpatient programs create a daily routine to help the patient re-establish better, healthier habits.
+Inpatient programs create a daily routine to help patients re-establish healthier habits.

 Inpatient drug rehab also provides round-the-clock medical support (if needed), which may be necessary for more severe addiction cases or patients with co-occurring health conditions.